jermanuts/feather-docs/content/_guides/websocket.md

 It is used by the wallet to obtain pricing information, CCS & Reddit feeds, a curated list of remote nodes, the latest version of Feather Wallet and more.
 For more details view the table below.

 The websocket server is only used to fetch information.
 The wallet does not send information about its state or the transactions you send to the websocket server.
 It is not used for any telemetry or crash reports.
-The wallet does not send an unique client id.
+The wallet does not send a unique client id.

-The websocket server is only accessible via a v3 onion service, as such the wallet always uses Tor to connect to it.
+By default, Feather connects to the websocket server over Tor, unless configured otherwise in the proxy settings.
 This way your IP Address is not leaked to the websocket server.

-This architecture was chosen for the simple reason that connecting to a single hidden service leaks significantly less metadata to third parties than connecting to  multiple clearnet services over Tor.
+This architecture was chosen for the simple reason that connecting to a single service leaks significantly less metadata than connecting to multiple third party services.

 When Feather starts it requests all available data.
 Clients cannot be fingerprinted based on their configuration.
 The server pushes updates when they become available.